 Log a request for each instance.
 Do not bundle multiple requests into one.
 If multiple requests are related, consider adding a document or description that includes request ID's so that any work on the requests is considered in context.

 The requests include a point of contact.
 This is needed for times when the logged extensibility request is not actionable for one reason of another.
 The requests may require discussion regarding, for example different design options.
 Microsoft will use this contact information to drive such interactions.
 Click Submit when you are ready to submit the request to Microsoft.
 Because requests can’t be edited after they are submitted, verify the data before you submit.
 Requests that are accidentally submitted with incomplete or inaccurate date can be removed using the designated action after clicking the ID on the request.
 Requests that are submitted to Microsoft will temporarily show as Pending until the request is created within the Microsoft tracking databases.
 This will assign an ID to the request and the state will become Active.
 This status update indicates that the request is now visible to Microsoft.

 Make sure to read through the privacy statement before you log any requests.

 We will not release extensibility requests as hotfixes.

-Extensibility requests are exclusive for Dynamics 365 for Finance and Operations only.
+Extensibility requests are exclusive for the application.
 We are not planning to accommodate extensibility requests for Dynamics AX 2012 or earlier releases.